 4. Look for flow & coherence

-Every article should flow, or move smoothly from one topic to the next.
+Every article should flow, moving smoothly from one topic to the next.
 This is accomplished by including transition words and using connecting ideas.
-It also helps to include subheadings that organize the sections of your article and signal a change in topic.
-In addition, taking complex ideas and making them easy-to-understand is the mark of a good article.
-You’ll want to determine whether an article possesses this type of coherence by reading it aloud and listening for whether everything makes sense and sounds consistent.
+It also helps to include subheads that organize the sections of your article and signal a change in topic.
+In addition, taking complex ideas and making them easier to understand is the mark of a good article.
+You’ll want to determine whether an article possesses this type of coherence by reading it aloud and listening to ensure everything makes sense and sounds consistent.

 5. Check sources

 Every article needs sources in order to be factual and credible.
 Any claim made in an article should be backed by data or statistics.
 This is what sets you apart as a trusted source.
 The article should include information from leading publications in your industry.
 In addition, it’s a good idea to conduct regular interviews with subject matter experts so you can ensure you’re up-to-date on the latest trends and innovations in your industry.
 In addition to outside sources, your article should include relevant internal links to your site.

 6. Pay attention to CTAs